mgaudin/Hy2roresO/docs/dev-docs/approach_strategy.rst

 The algorithm runs while there are edges left to process, or until the number of edges to process does not decrease between two iterations (meaning that the edges left to process can not be processed).
 Edges cannot be processed if they form a loop, as each edge needs all the other edges of the loop to be processed first before they can be processed.

  * Potential edges that form a loop are detected.
 The order computation of the loop is forced.
 All the edges of the loop are given the same order, which is the order computed standardly from the orders of all the incoming edges of the loop (that are not in the loop).
-The process is then executed again to compute the orders of the potential edges downstream from the loop that can finally be computed now their incoming edges have been processed.
+The process is then executed again to compute the orders of the potential edges downstream from the loop that can finally be computed now that their incoming edges have been processed.

 Criteria defining a stroke
 ++++++++++++++++